 Clean the entire house

 Nesting is common toward the end of pregnancy.
-And let’s face it — it’s never ending after baby arrives.
+And let’s face it — it’s never-ending after the baby arrives.
 So start thinking ahead on what chores can be done during pregnancy, after baby, and even further down the line.

 Something that’s often overlooked is air duct cleaning.
 No matter how old your home is, you’ll want to consider cleaning out your air ducts and vents every now and again.
 Homes in newly developed neighborhoods can accumulate dust as new homes are constructed.
 Not to mention pet hair can get trapped in there.
 Getting carpets cleaned is another chore worth doing, so you can remove allergens, dirt, and stains before the baby is big enough to start crawling.

 Complete a safety checklist

 It may be some time before the baby is big enough to get into trouble, but time moves faster than you think.
 Get started early by making sure your cleaning supplies are locked up in cabinets.
 You’ll also want to be sure electrical outlets have safety plugs, you have baby gates for stairs, and you safely secure any firearms in the home.

 Last but not least, check all smoke and carbon monoxide detectors to ensure they are working safely.
 Have a safety plan in place so you know how — and where — everyone will safely evacuate in the event of a house fire.

 Stock up on supplies

 Make sure your home is filled with groceries, household cleaners, laundry soap, and personal care items because those first few weeks are going to be busy enough as it is.
 You won’t want to be trekking to the store all the time.
 And speaking of stocking up - it’s never a bad idea to cook large meal portions so some can be set aside and frozen.
 This way you’ll have easy to thaw and cook meals once the baby is here.